f5devcentral/BigStats/README.md

 # n8-BigStats

 Push BIG-IP stats to remote logging services.
-Support http, https, and statsd destinations.
+Supports http, https, statsd, and Apache Kafka destinations.

 1. Install the RPM in /DIST to your BIG-IP.
 2. Configure the destination

 ## Install

 To implement this solution you must install with the AS3 worker and the BigStats worker.
 This document will cover BigStats only.
-Details on AS3 cn be found here: http://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/3/
+Details on AS3 can be found here: http://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/3/

 1. Download the latest BigStats RPM from the here: https://github.com/npearce/n8-BigStats It's name will be something like (numbers may differ): `n8-BigStats-0.1.0-0002.noarch.rpm`
 2. Copy the BigStats RPM into the following directory on your BIG-IP: `/var/config/rest/downloads/`